U.S. Department of Transportation

 Washington, DC 20590

-The Federal Highway Administration (FHWA) Office of Infrastructure R&D conducts and oversees research and development programs and projects that address critical highway infrastructure needs and priorities of national importance.
+The Federal Highway Administration (FHWA) Office of Infrastructure Research and Development (R&D) conducts and oversees research and development programs and projects that address critical highway infrastructure needs and priorities of national importance.
 Studies focus on the design, materials, construction, operation, and preservation of highway pavements, bridges, culverts, tunnels, and other structures.
-In addition, the Office of Infrastructure R&D provides expert technical assistance to other FHWA offices, other Federal agencies, State and local transportation organizations, industry and academia.
+In addition, the Office of Infrastructure R&D provides expert technical assistance to other FHWA offices, other Federal agencies, State and local transportation organizations, industry, and academia.